M-o-a-T/moat-kv/docs/source/command_line.rst

    Read the schema as YAML.
 Default: JSON.

-.. option:: -v, --verbose

-   Print (some of) the server's return value.

 .. option:: -s, --script <filename>

    Load the script from this file.
 Default: no script.